EugeneTsymbaliuk/optical-drone/README.md

 ```
 sudo bash installer.sh
 ```
-3. Increase Swap to RAM size from 100Mb to 512 or 2048
+3. Increase Swap to RAM size from 100Mb to 512Mb (for RP Zero) or to 2048Mb (for RP 4)
 ```
 sudo dphys-swapfile swapoff
 sudo nano /etc/dphys-swapfile